 Another option for narrowing down your results is to implement a Boolean search.
 To keep things short – you can combine your formulas with operators like “and”; “not”; “or”.
 Your search results will be tailored to your needs.

-When you have your project all set up, it’s time to find out who is talking about your industry.
+When you have your project all set up, it’s time to find out who your future Instagram or Twitter influencer marketing star is!

 First, determine the period which you want to analyse.
-You can set up your parameters, and I choose the last 30 days.
+You can set up your parameters to whatever suits you best, and I choose the last 30 days.

 Then go to the analysis tab.
 Choose “The most popular authors”.
 Those are the users who already know your product and spread the word around about it.
 Your best influencers are probably already in your network.